The Green World Trust have been in existence for

 the need to change the way we live and use these precious

-resources in order to have any real future, and the
+resources in order to have a real future, and the

 ways we can support each other in making this change.